UPDATED: Turkey: Second deadly avalanche kills rescuers reaching victims | DW | 05.02.2020

 Rescuers responding to an avalanche in eastern Turkey were hit by another avalanche, killing at least 33 people.
 Fifty three people are injured, while the total death toll is now 38.

-Earlier, Meki Arvas, mayor of Bahcesaray in the eastern province of Van, had stated that another 15 people were believed to be trapped in the snow.
+Earlier, Meki Arvas, mayor of Bahcesaray in the eastern province of Van, had stated that another 15 people were believed to have been trapped in the snow.
 Emergency teams were searching for their colleagues, who are members of Turkey's state disaster response agency and its medical rescue team.

 Heavy snow, fog and strong winds were hindering the rescue operation.